Prebiotics & Probiotics for IBS

 - it's critical with IBS that you stick to prebiotics that are slowly fermenting

 , because rapidly fermenting

 extreme bloating, gas, spasms, and diarrhea.
-Inulin, FOS, and GOS are the most notorious examples of rapidly fermenting prebiotics.
+Inulin, FOS, GOS, MOS, XOS, oligosaccharides, artichoke extract, and chicory extract are the most notorious examples of rapidly fermenting prebiotics.
 Personally, I would avoid them entirely.
 The one (and only) time I tried an inulin fiber supplement the gas and bloating was so severe it caused chest pressure that felt like heart palpitations.
 Not fun.

 Probiotics are particularly effective for IBS after your gut has been under assault from antibiotics, though they can also be very helpful when taken for daily maintenance.
 Quite a few research studies